Parenting and Children's Book Author

 And so we have Jesus, God Himself with us in the flesh, God’s heart in a very literal sense laid bare for all the world to see, the perfect Parent to model ourselves after.

-We have the Father…not a father, but THE Father…to look to for guidance on how to parent our children.
+We have the Father…not a father, but THE Father…to look to for guidance about how to parent our children.

 Twelve of God’s children, all with different personalities, backgrounds, and talents, became Jesus’ disciples.
-The word disciple is the root word in discipline, so to discipline our children means to disciple them.
+The word disciple is the root word in discipline, so in a completely literal sense to discipline our children means to disciple them.

-What characteristics defined Jesus’ discipleship?
-In other words, how did He treat His disciples?
-Was He harsh?
-Did He yell?
-Did He punish them?
-Clearly, He had the authority to.
-But since He came to take our punishment, it really wouldn’t make sense for Him to start meting it out, would it?
+So, what characteristics defined Jesus’ discipleship?
+How did he treat his disciples?
+Was he harsh?
+Did he yell?
+Did he punish them?
+Clearly, he had the authority to!
+But since he came to free us from punishment, it really wouldn’t make sense for him to start meting it out, would it?

-He drew them close to Himself, lived with them, ate with them, traveled with them.
-Jesus didn’t just say He loved His disciples.
-He didn’t simply feel love for His disciples.
-Jesus lived love for His disciples.
-And He lived that love daily, mercifully, sacrificially.
+He drew them close to himself, lived with them, ate with them, travelled with them.
+Jesus didn’t just say he loved his disciples.
+He didn’t simply feel love for his disciples.
+Jesus lived love for his disciples.
+And he lived that love daily, mercifully, sacrificially.

 So, what are the characteristics that defined Jesus’ discipleship?